vesellov/bitdust.docs.old/monetization.md

 * Here are some parameters which forms the final rating of the user (this is a partial list, work in process):

-    * up-time of the node, the longer he continuously work in the network - the higher the rating he will have
+Â Â Â Â * up-time of the node, the longer he continuously work in the network - the higher the rating he will have

-    * amount of donated space on his HDD
+Â Â Â Â * amount of donated space on his HDD

-    * the maximum bandwidth size of his network channel
+Â Â Â Â * the maximum bandwidth size of his network channel

-    * the average volume of the network traffic for the reporting period
+Â Â Â Â * the average volume of the network traffic for the reporting period

-    * the amount of users which he supports - this is his clients
+Â Â Â Â * the amount of users which he supports - this is his clients

-    * the number of failures from clients
+Â Â Â Â * the number of failures from clients

-    * the number of "likes" from customers
+Â Â Â Â * the number of "likes" from customers

-    * ratio of paid/unpaid customers which he supports
+Â Â Â Â * ratio of paid/unpaid customers which he supports

 * Based cryptocurrency be implemented decentralized Exchange RESOURCES, where it will be possible to buy and sell computer RESOURCES

 * Those who consumes more than donates, can easily "invest money" to the whole community and "raise" its own rating to be able to stay connected

-* Those who supports the BitDust network a lot, will be able to "sell" part of their ranking in exchange for cash
+* Those who supports the BitDust network a lot, will be able to "sell" part of their ranking in exchange for cash Â Â Â Â
 * BitDust company can make profits in various ways:

-    * A fully paid applications and services based on BitDust network
+    *Â A fully paid applications and services based on BitDust network

-    * A tax on each transaction
+    *Â A tax on each transaction

-    * In the form of resource users' PCs, which later can be sold to corporate and private clients
+    *Â In the form of resource users' PCs, which later can be sold to corporate and private clients

-    * In the form of advertising space for other companies
+    *Â In the form of advertising space for other companies

-    * Implementing additional functions to improve the software for private companies exclusively
+    *Â Implementing additional functions to improve the software for private companies exclusively

-    * Accept donations
+    *Â Accept donations

 * Employees of private and public companies, banks, etc. may use along with other network